 A traditional Greek Salad consits of a few simple ingredients and really doens’t even include lettuce.
 Here are the basics:

-Mix all of the vegetables with lots of olive oil and topped with a large piece of feta cheese sprinkled with basil and black pepper.
+- Mix all of the vegetables with lots of olive oil and the salt.
+Divide veggies among 4 plates, top with a large piece of feta cheese sprinkled with extra salt and the basil and black pepper.
 Serve with a large slice of crusty bread.

 I love this type of salad.
 At Cafe Med, if you want lettuce they call it "American Greek Salad."